 Expansion in 2004

-The half-acre garden, situated along University Avenue between Chamberlin, Birge and Lathrop halls, has more than doubled in size to 1.2 acres.
-It has gained a central plaza, benches, a pond with bridge and waterfall, a dry riverbed and other features.
-Plantings have commenced and are ongoing, using a new planting scheme.
+The half-acre garden, situated along University Avenue between Chamberlin, Birge and Lathrop halls, was more than doubled in size to 1.2 acres.
+It gained a central plaza, benches, a pond with bridge and waterfall, a dry riverbed and other features.

-The new, expanded garden features: trees, shrubs, herbaceous perennials and annuals with more than 500 species representing over 140 families and 40 taxonomic orders of plants from all over the world.
-Most of the plants have been planted according to their taxonomic classification, making it easier for people to identify plants according to their genetic relationships to one another.
+This 2004-2006 expanded garden featured additional: trees, shrubs, herbaceous perennials and annuals with more than 500 species representing over 140 families and 40 taxonomic orders of plants from all over the world.
+Most of the plants were planted according to their taxonomic classification, making it easier for people to identify plants according to their genetic relationships to one another.

-The $500,000 expansion is being paid for with gifts directed to the project.
-Financial support for the expansion came from Mrs Allen, the Class of 1952, State of Wisconsin, proceeds from the blooming of the Titan arum and from many friends of the botany garden.
+The $500,000 expansion was paid for with gifts directed to the project.
+Financial support for the expansion came from Mrs Allen, the Class of 1952, State of Wisconsin, proceeds from the blooming of the Titan arum and from many friends of the Botany Garden.
 The garden has been expanded in scope to better provide for the needs of the Botany Department.

 *Images: Courtesy of University of Wisconsin Archive Images.